-In 1990 Convis began to invite anyone interested in Conservation and GIS to attend the Esri User Conference, waiving the conference fees and setting up backyard tents and potlucks to make it affordable.
-In 1991 enough conservation GIS people showed up to allow Convis to organize the first of many dedicated conservation GIS tracks at the Esri User Conference and the first “Conservation Users Special Interest Group” open meeting.
-As these community efforts took off, Convis continued to work on providing resources to non-profit groups such as technology donations, organizing and distributing donations of Esri software, training, books and data under what was and still is called the Esri Conservation Program.
+In 1990, Charles Convis began to invite anyone interested in Conservation and GIS to attend the Esri User Conference, waiving the conference fees and setting up backyard tents and potlucks to make it affordable.
+In 1991, enough conservation GIS people showed up to allow Charles to organize the first of many dedicated conservation GIS tracks at the Esri User Conference and the first “Conservation Users Special Interest Group” open meeting.
+As these community efforts took off, Charles continued to work on providing resources to non-profit groups such as technology donations, organizing and distributing donations of Esri software, training, books and data under what was and still is called the Esri Conservation Program.

 The Conservation GIS Consortium continued to thrive, and with grants from Esri, Hewlett-Packard, the Smithsonian, and five other hardware and software vendors, the Conservation Technology Support Program (CTSP) was created and launched in 1995.
 In addition, attendance at the Esri International User Conference continued to grow along with relationships and networks.
 As time passed, it became clear that there was a need for more formality and organization between the groups and programs that had been created.